TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/power-distribution-signoff.md

 | 10 uFarad Capacitor   | RMCF1206JT33K0  | 30 | $0.136   | $4.08  |
 | 22 uFarad Capacitor   | RMCF1206JT56K0  | 30 | $0.25100 | $7.53  |
 | Total                 |                 |    |          | $94.19 |

+The component quantities were chosen to provide enough for several full printed circuit boards to be constructed.
+For example, two buck converters are required per board which requires ten total buck converters for five full PCBs to be constructed.
+Five PCBs was chosen as it is the minimum quantity offered by JLCPCB, a commonly used PCB manufacturer.

 ## References